Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

 and where $T$ and $U_2$ are defined (See also~\Cref{fig:Gb_definitions}) as

-\end{definition} Note that since $B_T$ must be square to be invertible, admissibility requires $n_{BC}=n_S$.
-One way to interpret this condition is to note that whenever we differentiate a PDE state, we lose some of the information required to reconstruct that state.
-As a result, if we have $n_S$ possible partial derivatives we need $n_S$ BCs to relate all the partial derivatives back to the original state vector.
-However, while the constraint $n_{BC}=n_S$ is necessary for admissibility, it is not sufficient -- the BCs must be both independent and provide enough information to allow us to reconstruct the PDE state.
+\end{definition} Invertibility of $B_T$ implies the matrix is square requiring $n_{BC}=n_S$.
+This requirement can be explained by relating to the loss of boundary value information during the differentiation of a function.
+If a function is differentiated $n_S$-times, we need $n_S$ BCs to relate all the partial derivatives to the original function.
+Furthermore, $n_{BC}=n_S$ is a necessary but not sufficient requirement -- the BCs must be both independent and provide enough information to allow us to find the original function.
 See Subsection 3.2.2 in~\cite{peet_2020aut} for an enumeration of pathological cases, including periodic BCs.

-Finally, note that the test for admissibility depends only on the continuity condition, $n\in \N^{N+1}$ and the parameters which define the boundary condition -- admissibility does not depend explicitly on the dynamics.